How we can help students

 We can help:

-- Any disabled Undergraduate or Postgraduate student (including those with specific learning difficulties like dyslexia),
+- Any disabled Undergraduate or Postgraduate student (including those with learning differences, such as dyslexia),

-- University staff who have a disability or who have a query about a disabled student,
+- University staff who have a query about study support for disabled students,

 - Any prospective disabled student and /or their parent(s) or next of kin if the student is a "vulnerable adult".